Meet the WiNUK Team

 She/Her

-Dorcas is a research assistant at King’s College London UK Dementia Research Institute.
+Dorcas is a 1st year PhD student at the Rosalind Franklin Institute.
 She is interested in using advanced imaging modalities and multiomic techniques to help understand the pathophysiology of neurodegenerative disease.
 She is originally from Hong Kong and came to the UK to pursue her studies.
 The disparities in science and the workplace have never been so apparent until she started working.
 Hence, she hopes to bring her polymathic skillset to contribute to the wider women in neuroscience community and conduct inclusive research.
 Besides academics, she is also interested in graphic and user experience design.
 She also enjoys doing sports and staying active.

 Graphics & Design Team